 Pineapple Cauliflower Rice

 When I first had cauliflower rice you couldn’t find bags of riced cauliflower in the grocery store.
 Everybody had to rice their own.
 How awesome is it that riced cauliflower is readily available now?
 You know I love a good time saver!
 You can still rice your own or use the bags.
 Whatever you prefer.
-Just make sure you’re not using frozen cauliflower.
-As it cooks it will release too much water in your baking sheet.

 To rice your own cauliflower simply take a fresh head of cauliflower, remove the leaves, and remove some of the excess stems.
 Cut your cauliflower into short stems (much like broccoli).
 Toss these florets in a high powered blender.
 (I swear by my Vitamix.)
 Blend until cauliflower has a rice like texture.
 To me they look like tiny balls more than rice if that makes sense.
 That’s it!
 Now you’re ready to make Pineapple Cauliflower Rice!